caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   * **Irregularity** can be used to make processors more effective in very specific situations (e.g., DSPs)
-  * Resulting complexity in compilation is often the **need of phase coupling**: leyered back-end complilation phases fail to exploit the specific featuers
+  * Resulting complexity in compilation is often the **need of phase coupling**: leyered back-end complilation phases fail to exploit the specific features
     * Special Registers $\rightarrow$ Register allocation, Code selection, and Scheduling
     * Multiple Clusters $\rightarrow$ Partitioning and Scheduling